 Even better, head over to the orchard during peach picking, which happens right before apple picking season.
 That way kids can see trees filled with mostly unripe apples.

-A fun way to learn about apples is to perform an apple dissection.
+A fun way to learn about apples is to perform an apple exploration.
 Preschoolers, kindergartners, and elementary aged kids would enjoy this activity.

 All you need is an apple along with a knife or apple corer.
 Magnifying glasses or a field microscope are also great tools for your kids to use.
 Don't underestimate the joy kids experience when looking at everyday items under a magnifying lens!

 Enjoy an apple treat while you learn about the parts of an apple.
-Kids can observe the thin skin of an apple, flesh, core, and seeds.
-Stems if still attached can be observed along with the calyx.
+Kids can observe the outside and inside of an apple.
+A fun activity for the autumn season.